 Star Wars Episode VI: Return of the Jedi

 This was originally intended as the conclusion to the Star Wars trilogy so it ends on an appropriately epic note — but as we all know, the story goes on long after this film ends.

 The Mandalorian: Season 1-2

 The Mandalorian initially appears to be a standalone tale, but season two ties it closer to modern Star Wars chronology.
-Of every modern Star Wars adventure, this is the most worth checking out.
-Season two in particular is very, very good.
+It can drag on a bit, but overall it’s a pretty amazing show to watch, with lots to love if you’re a Star Wars fan.

 Star Wars: Resistance is a less talked about animated spin-off, but it’s still considered canon to the main timeline.
 It follows Kazuda Xiono, a pilot working with the Resistance as the Empire grows in power once again.
 It’s notable for featuring several actors from the sequel trilogy reprising their roles, including Oscar Isaac as Poe Dameron and Gwendoline Christie as Captain Phasma.